K-State Course Syllabi Statements

 - Statement Regarding Students with Disabilities

-"Any student with a disability who needs a classroom accommodation, access to technology, assistance during an emergency evacuation, or other assistance in this course should contact Disability Support Services and/or the instructor.
-DSS serves students with a wide range of disabilities including, but not limited to, physical disabilities, sensory impairments, learning disabilities, attention deficit disorder, depression, and anxiety ."
-For a student enrolled in courses on the Manhattan or Olathe campus, contact firstname.lastname@example.org; on Salina campus, contact email@example.com; and for online courses, Andrea Blair, firstname.lastname@example.org.
+Students with disabilities who need classroom accommodations, access to technology, or information about emergency building/campus evacuation processes should contact the Student Access Center and/or their instructor.
+Services are available to students with a wide range of disabilities including, but not limited to, physical disabilities, medical conditions, learning disabilities, attention deficit disorder, depression, and anxiety.
+If you are a student enrolled in campus/online courses through the Manhattan or Olathe campuses, contact the Student Access Center at firstname.lastname@example.org, 785-532-6441; for Salina campus, contact the Academic and Career Advising Center at email@example.com, 785-826-2649.

 - Statement Defining Expectations for Classroom Conduct